 - Find More Hatch Chili Pepper Recipes

 Of course!
-You can grow the different types of Hatch chili peppers from seed or purchase seedlings and grow them in your own garden anywhere that chili peppers can be grown.
-However, as they won’t be growing in Hatch, New Mexico, they can’t actually be called “Hatch Chili Peppers”.
+You can grow the different types of Hatch peppers from seed or purchase seedlings and grow them in your own garden anywhere that chili peppers can be grown.
+However, as they won’t be growing in Hatch, New Mexico, they can’t actually be called “Hatch Chile Peppers”.

-What is the Hatch Chili Pepper Harvest Season?
+What is the Hatch Chile Pepper Harvest Season?

-It used to be that you couldn’t get Hatch chili peppers outside of the Hatch, New Mexico region, but they are quickly becoming more and more available at local grocery stores of through online retailers.
-I have personally ordered roasted Hatch chili peppers online and had them delivered frozen.
+It used to be that you couldn’t get Hatch chile peppers outside of the Hatch, New Mexico region, but they are quickly becoming more and more available at local grocery stores of through online retailers.
+I have personally ordered roasted Hatch chile peppers online and had them delivered frozen.

 They are easily preserved and extremely delicious this way.
 I enjoy both roasted Hatch chile and fresh chile.